dicehub/dicehub-docs/docs/guide/pricing/plans.md

 For individuals with limited collaboration and scaling requirements.

-- Costs **€0** (+ pay as you scale)
+- Costs **€0.00** (+ pay as you scale)
 - Credit card and billing information is required
-- You can create up to 5 projects and in each project up to 10 applications.
+- You can create up to 3 projects and in each project up to 10 applications.
 - Collaboration is limited to 5 users at the same time.
 - HPC is enabled.
 - You can use additional machines and storage.
-- You receive a 10 Core-hours limit for free machines per month.
-Any usage above the limit or the use of the High Performance Machines requires the purchase of additional Core-hours.
+- You receive a 20 Core-hours limit for free machines per month.
+Any usage above the limit or the use of the High Performance Machines for your calculations with more CPU cores, RAM, etc., is billed by the second.
-- Your storage is limited to 5 GB for all projects in your namespace.
+- Your storage is limited to 4 GB for all projects in your namespace.

 ### Professional

-Ideal for small and medium businesses with unlimited collaboration and project management needs.
+Ideal for small and medium businesses with higher collaboration and project management needs.

 - Costs **€19** (~~€49~~) per editor/manager per month (+ pay as you scale).
 Guests are free.
-- You can create up to 10 projects and in each project up to 20 applications.
+- You can create up to 5 projects and in each project up to 50 applications.
 - You have unlimited collaboration.
-- You receive a 50 Core-hours limit for free machines per month.
-Any usage above the limit or the use of the High Performance Machines requires the purchase of additional Core-hours.
+- You receive a 40 Core-hours limit for free machines per month.
+Any usage above the limit or the use of the High Performance Machines for your calculations with more CPU cores, RAM, etc., is billed by the second.
-- Your storage is limited to 25 GB for all projects in your namespace.
+- Your storage is limited to 8 GB for all projects in your namespace.

 ### Expert/Enterprise

 For experts and organizations who require unlimited collaboration, management and scaling capabilities.

 - Costs **€99** (~~€499~~) per editor/manager per month (+ pay as you scale).
 Guests are free.
-- You can create up to 20 projects and in each project up to 40 applications.
+- You can create up to 10 projects and in each project up to 100 applications.
 - You have unlimited collaboration.
-- You receive a 100 Core-hours limit for free machines per month.
-Any usage above the limit or the use of the High Performance Machines requires the purchase of additional Core-hours.
+- You receive a 80 Core-hours limit for free machines per month.
+Any usage above the limit or the use of the High Performance Machines for your calculations with more CPU cores, RAM, etc., is billed by the second.
-- Your storage is limited to 100 GB for all projects in your namespace.
+- Your storage is limited to 16 GB for all projects in your namespace.
-- In Enterprise plan: you can create 10 groups, 10 teams and 10 subgroups per group.
+- In Enterprise plan: you can create 10 groups, 3 teams and 10 subgroups per group.

 For up to date information for the different plans go to `User/ Group Settings` and select `Plans`.